- Pre-Transport: Confirm discharge date and medical needs (stretcher, oxygen).

 - Gather documents: discharge summary, prescriptions, follow-up appointments, and any SGK referral paperwork.

-- For end-of-life or advanced-illness home transfers, WHO notes that "early delivery of palliative care reduces unnecessary hospital admissions and the use of health services".
+- For end-of-life or advanced-illness home transfers, World Health Organization (WHO) notes that "early delivery of palliative care reduces unnecessary hospital admissions and the use of health services".
 [6]

 2. Medication Reconciliation and Equipment

-- Prepare a written 72-hour medication plan that places the patient's pre-admission regimen side-by-side with the discharge prescription so duplicate therapies (e.g., two anticoagulants), missing chronic medications, or dose changes surface before discharge — this matches WHO's "Medication Without Harm" reconciliation step.
+- Prepare a written 72-hour medication plan that places the patient's pre-admission regimen side-by-side with the discharge prescription so duplicate therapies (e.g., two anticoagulants), missing chronic medications, or dose changes surface before discharge — this matches the World Health Organization (WHO) "Medication Without Harm" reconciliation step.
 [9][3]

 - Follow nurse/therapist guidance for wound care, pressure sore prevention and mobilization [1].